-The ADA4899-1 is available in both a SOIC and a LFCSP, each of which has a thermal pad that allows the device to run cooler, thereby increasing reliability.
-To help avoid routing around this pad in board layout, both packages have an extra output pin on the opposite side of the packages for ease in connecting a feedback network to the inputs.
+The ADA4899-1 is available in both a SOIC and an LFCSP, each of which has a thermal pad that allows the device to run cooler, thereby increasing reliability.
+To help avoid routing around the pad when laying out the board, both packages have a dedicated feedback pin on the opposite side of the package for ease in connecting the feedback network to the inverting input.
 The secondary output pin also isolates the interaction of any capacitive load on the output and the self-inductance of the package and bond wire from the feedback loop.
-While using the secondary output for feedback, inductance in the primary output helps to isolate capacitive loads from the output impedance of the amplifier.
+When using the dedicated feedback pin, inductance in the primary output helps to isolate capacitive loads from the output impedance of the amplifier.
 Both the SOIC and LFCSP have modified pinouts to improve heavy load second harmonic distortion performance.
 The intent of both is to isolate the negative supply pin from the noninverting input.
-The LFCSP accomplishes this by rotating the standard 8-lead package pinout counterclockwise by one pin.
-This puts the supply pins and output pins on one side of the package and the input pins on the other.
+The LFCSP accomplishes this by rotating the standard 8-lead package pinout counterclockwise by one pin, which puts the supply and output pins on the right side of the package and the input pins on the left side of the package.
 The SOIC is slightly different with the intent of both isolating the inputs from the supply pins and giving the user the option of using the ADA4899-1 in a standard SOIC board layout with little or no modification.
 Taking the unused Pin 5 and making it a second negative supply pin allows for both an input isolated layout and a traditional layout to be supported.